karimarous/Getting_started_with_Terraform_and_AWS_FR/lab02/README.md

    }
 }
 ```
-1.3 Replace "karim" with your name
+Note: Replace "karim" with your name

-1.4 Run the following commands
+1.3 Run the following commands

-1.4.1 Run the following command to see the resources that will be created
+1.3.1 Run the following command to see the resources that will be created
 ```
 terraform plan
 ```

-1.4.2 Run the following command to provision the resources
+1.3.2 Run the following command to provision the resources

 ```
 terraform apply